Welcome to Chicken Breeds, how to choose the best one for you! This is the first article in my series, Raising Chickens for Beginners.

 larger or quicker than other chicken breeds.

-different ways to judge layers such as egg size, egg quality, egg
+There are different ways to judge layers such as egg size, egg quality, egg color, and temperament.

 purpose as well.

-fun.
-Remember, just because they are small doesn't mean they don't
+Remember, just because they are small doesn't mean they don't lay eggs well.

 every day and sometimes twice a day, today her chicks lay just as